wickandbergamot/wickandbergamot/docs/src/developing/clients/javascript-api.md

 };
 ```

 The above is created using using u32 and ns64 from `@solana/buffer-layout` to facilitate the payload creation.
 The `allocate` function takes in the parameter `space`.
 To interact with the function we must provide the data as a Buffer format.
-The `buffer-layout` library helps with allocating the buffer and encoding it correctly for Rust programs on Safecoin to interpret.
+The `buffer-layout` library helps with allocating the buffer and encoding it correctly for Rust programs on Solana to interpret.

 Let's break down this struct.